NoroffFEU/development-platforms/mysql-case-study.md

 ---
 Title: MySQL Case Study
-author: Jøran Engelund
+Author: Jøran Engelund
-tags: MySQL, Datastore, Database, Relational Database, Relational Database Management System, Open-Source
+Tags: MySQL, Datastore, Database, Relational Database, Relational Database Management System, Open-Source
 ---

 ![mysql-official](https://user-images.githubusercontent.com/56642663/234897614-037394b5-4c2c-459d-9934-a4e7c9175933.svg)

 ## Introduction

-MySQL is a Relational Database Management System (RDBMS), based on structured query language (SQL).
-MySQL was originally developed and released on 23rd of May in 1993 by the swedish company MySQL AB, founded by David Axmark, Allan Larsson and Michael Widenius.
-MySQL is licensed as an open-source that runs on most Operating Systems (OS).
+MySQL is a Relational Database Management System (RDBMS), based on Structured Query Language (SQL).
+MySQL was originally developed and released on 23rd of May in 1995 by the swedish company MySQL AB, founded by David Axmark, Allan Larsson and Michael Widenius.
+MySQL was in 2010 bought by Sun Microsystems (now Oracle Corporation).
+MySQL is an open-source software that runs on most operating systems (OS).

 ## Brief History

-You may use a bullet point list or subheadings to structure a timeline of your chosen topic's history:
-- 1990: Examples are invented by John Doe.
-- 1991: Examples are first used in Example Project.
-- 1996: Example Project is released to the public.
-- 1999: John Doe steps down as CEO of Example Company.
-- 2001: E.G. Group acquires Example Company for $1.23 billion.
-- 2009: Anonymous leaks database of politically sensitive Examples to the public.
-- 2010: E.G. Group open sources Example Project and all proprietary Examples.
+- 1994: Original Development of MySQL by Widenious and Axmark
+- 1995: First version released by MySQL AB, by David Axmark, Allan Larsson and Michael Widenius.
+-

 ## Main Features